raventether1/pyrosim/README.md

   an empty virtual environment, [like this](https://imgur.com/a/FNQpE).

   If that does not work, follow the tutorial [here](https://youtu.be/tNGrxDftclA).
+### Additional Suggestion For Windows Users

+You may also simply follow the instructions to run the project using the Linux command line on your Windows device.
+For the installation instructions provided here:https://docs.microsoft.com/en-us/windows/wsl/install-win10

 ### For Mac and Linux users: